 Anyone can become at risk of problem gambling and it’s clear that some people are especially vulnerable.

-For too long, we’ve talked about individual responsibility and small number of people who experience problems – less than 1% of the adult population.
-But the challenge is bigger than that and it extends beyond the estimated 430,000 people in the UK identified as problem gamblers to the 2 million people at risk of harm.
-And it doesn’t just damage one person.
-It also impacts their families, friends and communities.
+For too long, the focus was on individual responsibility and the small number of people who experience problems – less than 1% of the adult population.
+But the challenge is bigger than that and it extends beyond the estimated 430,000 people in the UK identified as problem gamblers to 2 million at-risk people.
+And problem gambling doesn’t just damage one person: it also impacts their families, friends and communities.

 There are three core principles set out by the UK Gambling Commission that underpin our operating policies and procedures: